SapienzaNLP/homonymy-wsd/README.md

 ## Structure of the Repository

-The code is organized as follows:
-- **data**: new resource and data required to replicate the experiments from the paper;
-- **distances_analysis**: code to probe the ability of PLMs to disambiguate homonyms.
-This is done employing distance measures between contextualized embeddings (instance-based learning);
-- **wsd_systems**: code to train and evaluate PLMs on the fine-grained and coarse-grained WSD tasks.
-- **resource_analysis**: code to analyze the new resource described in the paper, computing intra-cluster and inter-cluster statistics;

 To run the code, first download the required [data file](https://drive.google.com/file/d/1kKQzOpTgvfCFUDs9H_d0z1PkcB3yez3q/view?usp=sharing) and unzip it.
 Then, create a new [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment and install the required packages using the following commands:

 ```bash